blaxel-templates/template-jobs-ts/README.md

-# Blaxel Job Template
+# Blaxel TypeScript Job Template

 <p align="center">
   <img src="https://blaxel.ai/logo.png" alt="Blaxel"/>
 </p>

-A template implementation of a job doing a task on Blaxel Platform.
+A template implementation of a TypeScript job using Blaxel.
+This job demonstrates a simple hello world job.

+## Features

+- Easy deployment of a job with Blaxel platform
+- Built on Blaxel for efficient job orchestration

 ## Prerequisites